COSAC: Counterfactual Credit Assignment in Sequential Cooperative Teams: Background

-\paragraph{Execution order versus update order.} Two orderings recur throughout the paper.
-The \emph{execution order} $1, 2, \ldots, K$ is fixed by the environment or task and determines which agents' actions are visible to which, defining the prefix $a_{<k}$ and suffix $a_{>k}$ for each agent.
+\textbf{Execution order versus update order.} Two orderings recur throughout the paper, and we take both to be the natural sequence $1, 2, \ldots, K$ unless otherwise stated.
+The \emph{execution order} is fixed by the environment or task and determines which agents' actions are visible to which: when agent $k$ is singled out as the \emph{focal agent}, the \emph{upstream agents} $1, \ldots, k-1$ have already acted (their joint action is the prefix $a_{<k}$), and the \emph{downstream agents} $k+1, \ldots, K$ will act after $k$ (their joint action is the suffix $a_{>k}$).
 The \emph{update order} is the sequence in which agents' policies are updated within a single outer training iteration.
-When updates are sequential, by the time it is agent $k$'s turn to be updated the agents earlier in the update order have already moved from $\mu$ to the new policy $\pi$, so the data collected under $\mu$ is now off-policy for agent $k$, leading to a non-stationarity issue.
+We write $\mu$ for the rollout-collection joint policy at the start of an iteration.
+When updates are performed sequentially, by the time agent $k$ is up for its update, the agents earlier in the update order have already moved from $\mu$ to their new policies, so the data collected under $\mu$ is now off-policy for agent $k$.

+\textbf{Roadmap.} In what follows, we examine: (i) the right per-agent learning signal in this regime, in principle (Section~\ref{sec:seqau}); (ii) how within-batch non-stationarity affects the focal agent's learning signal (Section~\ref{sec:capo}); (iii) where existing credit-assignment methods break down (Section~\ref{sec:capo}); and (iv) how our method addresses these failures (Sections~\ref{sec:capo}--\ref{sec:theory}).